john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 ### <a name="prusik"></a>Prusik

+> Uses: friction knot to attach a cord to a rope, auto-blocking rappel and belay

 You will need to know how to tie a Prusik if you ever want to rappel from a climb.
 Rappelling is the absolute most basic self-rescue technique for rock climbers.
 And rappelling is often the only way down from a multi-pitch climb.

 <a href="https://youtu.be/CP7iAF_YU7A?t=7" target="_blank">